 Once you accept them, don’t moan and groan when they crop up.

-With a database of 8 million company reviews, CEO approval ratings, and salary reports you can do a bit of online shopping before you buy into the company.
+With a database of millions of company reviews, CEO-approval ratings, and salary reports, you can do a bit of online shopping before you buy into the company.